miku/metha/docs/metha.md

 The `metha-cat` tool emits valid XML to stdout, which can be fed into XML processing tools like xmllint(1).

+  `metha-cat -from 2018-01-01 http://export.arxiv.org/oai2 | xmllint --format -

+To get a list of supported formats from an endpoint:

+  `metha-id http://export.arxiv.org/oai2 | jq -r '.formats[].metadataPrefix'`

+To get a list of available sets from an endpoint:

+  `metha-id http://export.arxiv.org/oai2 | jq -r '.sets[].setSpec'`

 To remove a harvest completely, remove the harvest directory:

   `rm -rf $(metha-sync -dir` *endpoint*`)`